jgujerry/python-virtual-environments/README.md

 However, `conda` environment is relatively heavy, and the size of the environment would be larger than environments created by using other tools.
 Also, it's common that installing packages via `conda` is slow.

-`mamba` is a reimplementation and drop-in replacement for `conda`, designed to provide improved performance and efficiency.
+`mamba` is a reimplementation and drop-in replacement for `conda`, designed in `C++` to provide improved performance and efficiency.
 One of the key advantages of `mamba` is its speed; it is generally faster and more efficient at resolving dependencies compared to `conda`.
 This can significantly reduce the time required for package installation and environment management.
 The commands and usage of `mamba` are almost identical to those of `conda`, making it easy for users to switch without having to learn new syntax or commands.

 #### 8. New Python packaging and tooling packages?